Aliases for MGMT Gene

 GeneCards Summary for MGMT Gene

 MGMT (O-6-Methylguanine-DNA Methyltransferase) is a Protein Coding gene.
-Diseases associated with MGMT include oligodendroglioma and malignant glioma.
-Among its related pathways are Busulfan Pathway, Pharmacodynamics and Cyclophosphamide Pathway, Pharmacodynamics.
+Diseases associated with MGMT include Spinal Cord Astrocytoma and Glioblastoma.
+Among its related pathways are p53 Pathway (RnD) and DNA Damage Reversal.
 GO annotations related to this gene include calcium ion binding and damaged DNA binding.